chadwhitacre/openpath/_posts/2024-04-04-a-vision-for-software-commons.md

 equation.
 But notice that the number of units for Fair Share is 920 instead of 1000 for the main product.
 This is because Fair Share is based on previous year's consumption, so we would look at previous year's seats.
-The 1000 is for the customer's future usage of Excellent Software's own product.
+The 1000 is for the customer's future usage of DevTools' own product.
 Restaurant vs. grocery store.

 Now, that dollar amount, $128, is pulled out of thin air.
 Some napkin math I did a few years back puts the amount at more like [$2,000 per user per